-While composite decks like Trex aren’t designed or required to be paintable or stainable, like their natural wood counterparts, they can and will accept paint under certain circumstances – if properly cleaned, prepped and primed.
-Adding deck stain for composite decking or a topcoat of paint can help restore the color and beauty while extending your deck’s already long lifespan.
+While composite decks like Trex aren’t designed or required to be paintable or stainable, like their natural wood counterparts, first generation composite decking can and will accept paint under certain circumstances – if properly cleaned, prepped and primed.
+Although, it's important to note that newer styles of capped composite decking cannot.
+Adding deck stain to older composite decking or a topcoat of paint can help restore the color and beauty while extending your deck’s already long lifespan.

 Here’s what you’ll need:

 - Pressure washer (cleaning)